We are currently closed for submissions.

 We welcome music!
 Please email us at email@example.com if you wish to submit songs or compositions.

-No more than three submissions per theme (unless you’re submitting photography or artwork).
-Please include a 50-word biography with your submission.
-We do not accept previously published work, but we do encourage simultaneous submissions; the struggle is real.
+No more than 3 submissions per theme (unless you’re submitting photography or artwork).
+Please include a 40-word biography with your submission.
+We do not accept previously published work, but we do encourage simultaneous submissions.
 Please don't send us submissions via email.
 They will not get read and it gets pretty hectic.